DebugMate/react-native/README.md

 debugmate.setupGlobalErrorHandling();
 ```

-This will automatically capture uncaught exceptions and unhandled promise rejections, and send them to the Debugmate API.
+This will automatically capture uncaught exceptions and unhandled promise rejections, and send them to the DebugMate API.

 #### Using Error Boundary

 To catch errors in React components, it’s recommended to use an ErrorBoundary.
-Here’s an example of how to implement one with Debugmate:
+Here’s an example of how to implement one with DebugMate:

 ```javascript
 import Debugmate from "debugmate-react-native";